CForChrisProooo/ChromeNewTabOmniboxFocus/README.md

 An AutoHotkey script that automatically focuses Chrome's address bar when you switch back to a new tab.
 No more typing into the void or wasting time clicking to start typing.

 ## Why?
-Chrome unfocuses the omnibox when you switch windows/tabs (or leave Chroem).
+Chrome unfocuses the omnibox when you switch windows, tabs, or leave Chrome.
 This script fixes that annoying behavior specifically for new tabs.

 ## Install
 1. [Install AutoHotkey](https://www.autohotkey.com/) (v1.1+)